CeTTys/CettyAssist/README.md

 It is not automation, not a one-button macro, and not an optimized rotation engine.

 ## Install
 1. Copy the `CeTTyAssist` folder into your WoW addons directory:
    - `_retail_/Interface/AddOns/CeTTyAssist`
 2. Restart WoW or run `/reload`.
 3. Enable **CeTTyAssist** on the character select addon list.
+4. Add the Single Assist Icon/Ability to a bar.

 ## Slash Commands
 - `/cetty` open/close settings